 Finishing

 Weave in all loose ends.
 Block shawl by soaking in lukewarm water and gently wring in a towel.
 Lay project out to finished size and pull gently into shape.
 Pin in place and leave to dry.
-Take your time pinning finished shawl and use a pin on each ‘point’ of the final shell row……it will make a huge difference to the finished piece!
+Take your time pinning the finished shawl and use a pin on each ‘point’ of the final shell row … It will make a huge difference to the finished piece!
 Add tassels if you wish.

 Tassel Instructions